-Setting Description Factory Default RTS/CTS Threshold Determines how large a packet can be before the Access 2346 (256 to 2346) Point coordinates transmission and reception to ensure efficient communication
+Setting Description Factory Default RTS/CTS Threshold Determines how large a packet can be before the Access Point (256 to 2346) coordinates transmission and reception to ensure efficient 2346 (230 to 2340) communication

 You can refer to the related glossaries in Appendix A for detailed information about the above-mentioned settings.
 By setting these parameters properly, you can better tune the performance of your wireless network.